 - Basement – basement insulation is usually done on the external walls.
-As a result, it helps to reduce heat loss, minimize thermal bridging, protect damp proof coating, protect against moisture intrusion and lower chances of condensation on the floor surface.
+As a result, it helps to reduce heat loss, minimize thermal bridging, protect damp-proof coating, protect against moisture intrusion and lower chances of condensation on the floor surface.
 Perfect insulation for the basement includes a blanket, foam board, loose-fill, sprayed foam and insulating concrete forms.

 - Floors – the first step to insulating your floor is sealing all possible sources of air leakage.
 This is true especially if the floor is located above the unheated garage.
 As a result, it will minimize the flow of contaminants such as car exhaust.
 It will also prevent cold air from the garage from flowing into the house.

 - Attic-In most homes, loose-fill insulation is used rather than batt insulation.
 This is because it is affordable.
-Before installation is done, experts will seal all leaks and make repairs to the roof.
+Before the installation is done, experts will seal all leaks and make repairs to the roof.
 The further installation will be made to the air seal, knee walls and air decking which provides additional storage space for your hot water tank.

 Double Glazed Window Benefits

 - Windows – 60% of a building’s energy is lost through windows.
-To decrease carbon dioxide emissions and save energy, hire contractors to install for you one of the following options: window glazing or glass fiber reinforced polyester window frames.
+To decrease carbon dioxide emissions and save energy, hire contractors to install for you one of the following options: window glazing or glass fibre reinforced polyester window frames.